-Dr. Chloe Schwenke is as a human rights activist and ethicist, a development practitioner, and an academic with over three decades of international experience, nearly half of it while living in developing countries.
+Dr. Chloe Schwenke is a human rights activist and ethicist, an international development practitioner, and an academic with over three decades of international experience, nearly half of it while living in developing countries.

 Now employed as the Director of the Global Program on Violence, Rights and Inclusion at the International Center for Research on Women (ICRW), in her career to date she’s worked in a senior capacity with some of the leading American development and human rights organizations and as an independent consultant on projects of USAID, the US State Department, the World Bank, the UN, many international donors, and the Inter-American Development Bank.

 She received her Ph.D. from the School of Public Policy at the University of Maryland at College Park, where she was chosen as Alumnus of the Year for 2013.
 She has many publications; including the book Reclaiming Value in International Development: The Moral Dimensions of Development Policy and Practice in Poor Countries (Praeger 2008).

 This website provides more information on the writings, work, consulting services, and thoughts of Chloe and encourages the reader to join a wider dialogue on